 - subclass 601 Electronic Travel Authority

 Thinking of applying for a visitor visa and not sure which one is most suited for your next visit to Australia?
-Book a Qualifying Session with our principal registered migration agent today for an in-depth discussion on your options.
+Book a Strategy Session with our principal registered migration agent today for an in-depth discussion on your options.

 Update on 02/02/2020: In view of the measures put in place by the Australian Government to ban all travellers from mainland China with the exception of Australian Citizens, Permanent Residents and immediate family members of Australian Citizens including spouses, minor dependents and legal guardians, many visa applicants or holders are left in a position of uncertainty.
-As a visa holder (such as the visitor visa), you may have been affected by the measures enacted due to the novel coronavirus 2019-nCoV.
+As a visa holder (such as the visitor visa), you may have been affected by the measures enacted due to the novel coronavirus Covid-19.

 If you have been in mainland China before 01 February 2020 and have entered Australia, there is a possibility that your visa will be cancelled.
 If you have been granted a visitor visa and have been in mainland China before 01 February 2020, it is important that you do not seek entry to Australia.